vishalsingh2972/CanIShipEU/README.md

 });
 ```

-The provider can be changed without rewriting the product architecture.
+The LLM provider can be changed without rewriting the product architecture.

 ---